stozuka/seo-quick-checker/README.md

 To select some of them, you can get the functions one by one like this.

-2. `defaultRules.aWithoutRel`
+2. `defaultRules.aMissingRel`
-3. `defaultRules.headWithoutMetaDescription`
+3. `defaultRules.noMetaDescriptionInHead`
-4. `defaultRules.headWithoutMetaKeywords`
+4. `defaultRules.noMetaKeywordsInHead`
-5. `defaultRules.headWithoutTitle`
+5. `defaultRules.noTitleInHead`
-6. `defaultRules.imgWithoutAlt`
+6. `defaultRules.imgMissingAlt`
 7. `defaultRules.moreThan1H1`
 8. `defaultRules.moreThan15Strong`